melonmochi/python-challenge/README.md

 ### 🗄️ Setup databases

+You **DO NOT** need to provide local databases, by default it's connected to AWS RDS's postgreSQL databases.

-You need to provide two databases and setup them in the `config.py` file of the root directory:
+In case you want to use your own dbs, you can setup them in the `config.py` file of the root directory:

 ```python
 class PeopleConfig(Config):